coreos/rpm-ostree/docs/treefile.md

    via lockfiles.
 This is useful when locked packages are kept separately from the primary repos and one wants to ensure that rpm-ostree will otherwise not select unlocked packages from them.
- * `modules`: Object, optional: Describes RPM modules to enable or install.
-Two keys are supported:
-   * `enable`: Array of strings, required: Set of RPM module specs to enable (the same formats as dnf are supported, e.g. `NAME[:STREAM]`).
-     One can then cherry-pick specific packages from the enabled modules via `packages`.
-   * `install`: Array of strings, required: Set of RPM module specs to install (the same formats as dnf are supported, e.g. `NAME[:STREAM][/PROFILE]`).
  * `repovars`: object (`Map<String, String>`), optional: yum repository variable names to use when substituting variables in yum repo files.
 The `releasever` variable name is invalid.
 Use the `releasever` key instead.
 The `basearch`